-To prove your language abilities you need to take tests approved by the Canadian government, these are IELTS for English and TEF for French.
-The higher you score in the tests the better your chances are at immigration.
+To prove your language abilities you need to take tests approved by the Canadian government, these are IELTS for Englishand TEF for French.
+The higher you score in the tests the better your chances are at the immigration.
 So brush up on your English and French!

 Once your profile has been completed and your CRS has been calculated, you will be placed into a pool of candidates ranked by their CRS score.
 The Canadian government regularly draws candidates from this pool to issue ITAs based on particular needs and shortages in the country.
 Seeing as Canadian immigration is a merit-based system, candidates with the highest CRS scores get issued ITAs first.
 So once your CRS score meets the minimum cut-off point for a particular draw you will be issued your very own invitation to apply.

 Step 5 - Prepare Your Documents

 You only have two months, 60 days, to accept your ITA which means you need to have the rest of your application ready as soon as possible.
 We recommend that you start to prepare all the relevant documentation while you wait for your ITA.

 You will need the following documentation for your visa application: